https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

-A potter’s wheel is rotating around a vertical axis through its center at a fr fgs w1am(px93equency of 1.5rev/s The wheel can be considered a uniform disk of mass 5.0 kg and diameter 0.40 m.
-The potter then throws a 3.1-kg chunk of clay, approximately shaped as a flat disk of radius 8.0 cm, onto the center of the rotating wheel.
-What ( g13wmp9xsfais the frequency of the wheel after the clay sticks to it? $rev/s$
+A potter’s wheel is rotating around a vertical axis through its centerm9m/xa4r v8mewg8 h4to9f6rx at a frequency of 1.5rev/s The wheel can be considered a uniform disk of mass 5.0 kg and diameter 0.40 m.
+The potter then throws a 3.1-kg chunk of clay, approximately shaped as a flat disk of radius 8.0 cm, onto the centeratm8e mrhf4w69/ox94 x8mvg r of the rotating wheel.
+What is the frequency of the wheel after the clay sticks to it? $rev/s$

 Correct Answer: Click here for detailed solution